OGGM/oggm-edu/docs/explorer.rst

 .. _badgelink: https://bokeh.oggm.org/explorer/app

 Alternatively, you can start the app `on mybinder <https://mybinder.org/v2/gh/OGGM/world-glacier-explorer/master?urlpath=panel/app>`_
-(slightly slower in general, but possibly better if our server is saturated).
+(slightly slower in general, but a good alternative if our server is saturated).
-If you want to run the app locally, see :ref:`docker-launch` below.
+If you want to run the app on your own computer, see :ref:`docker-launch` below.

 **The app contains five elements**:

-- the **world map** (upper right) displaying thg glacier locations, the color indicating the total area of each pixel.
-Moving the mouse over a glacier pixel indicates its glaciated area in a box.
+- the **world map** (upper right) displays thg glaciers' location, with the color shading indicating the total glacier area in each pixel.
+Moving the mouse over a glacier pixel displays its exact glaciated area.
 When selecting a box on the map, the other elements in the app will update accordingly.
 Above the map, there is a toolbar: with the "Box Zoom" button, you can also zoom into a specific region.
-Click on "Reset" to set the map back to defaults (see video below for a demo). *Be aware that the map projection is slightly misleading: high latitudes appear much bigger on the map than they really are.*
+Click on "Reset" to set the map back to defaults (see the video below for a demo). *Be aware that the map projection is slightly misleading: high latitudes appear much bigger on the map than they really are.*
-- the **clear selection button** on the left below the logos resets the current glacier selection.
+- the **clear selection button** on the left resets the current glacier selection.
-- the **bar plots** (center) indicate various statistics about the current glacier selection (default: all glaciers).
-The upper blue bar (and text) indicates the number of glaciers selected, the middle blue bar their total area, and the lower blue bar their estimated volume.
-This volume can be converted to its *sea-level rise equivalent* (in mm), which is the global sea-level rise to be expected if all glacier melted.
-Only glaciers *above* sea-level are contributing to this number, therefore there are two bars:
+- the **bar plots** (left of the map) indicate various statistics about the current glacier selection (default selection: all glaciers).
+The upper blue bar indicates the number of glaciers selected, the middle blue bar their total area, and the lower blue bar their estimated volume.
+This volume can be converted to its *sea-level rise equivalent* (in mm), which is the global sea-level rise to be expected if all glacier vanished.
+Only glaciers *above* sea-level are contributing to this figure, therefore there are two vertical orange bars:
   *asl* (above sea-level) and *bsl* (below sea-level).
 See the demo and explanations below on how to use this information.
 - the three **climate histograms plots** (lower row) display the distribution of the selected glaciers' climate conditions.
 The y-axis is given in number of glaciers per bin, and the x-axis in the unit of the target variable (temperature trend, average temperature, average precipitation at the glacier location).
-Selecting a range of data in these plots also actualises the map and the rest of the plot (see demo below).
+Selecting a range of values in these plots also actualizes the map and the rest of the plots (see demo below).
 - the **glacier elevation/altitude scatter plot** (lower right) displays the average elevation of the glaciers on the map as a function of latitude (y-axis).